arangodb/arangodb-php/README.md

 There is also a PHPDoc documentation for the complete library in the library's docs subdirectory.
 Point your browser at this directory to get a click-through version of the documentation.

-Furthermore, check the AvocadoDB PHP client on github.com regularly for new releases and updates: [https://github.com/triAGENS/AvocadoDB-PHP](https://github.com/triAGENS/AvocadoDB-PHP)
+Furthermore, check the ArangoDB PHP client on github.com regularly for new releases and updates: [https://github.com/triAGENS/ArangoDB-PHP](https://github.com/triAGENS/ArangoDB-PHP)